New Mothers’ Assembly is part of a larger research project titled,

 Objects became conduits for deeply personal conversations.

-Situating women and babies within specialist environments not commonly associated with, or seemingly accessible to carers with new borns, one session was also held at Edinburgh Sculpture Workshop.
+Situating workshops within specialist environments not commonly accessible to carers with new borns, one session was also held at Edinburgh Sculpture Workshop.

 Workshops explored historical narratives of childbirth and current experiences of new mothering.
 Topics for making and talking were developed with those taking part.